Form 1098T FAQ

 Form 1098-T is mailed each year by the end of January to those students who had qualified tuition and related expenses, or other reportable transactions, in the preceding calendar year and may be used in income tax filings.
 It should not be considered as tax opinion or advice.
 Please give this form to your tax preparer to determine if you are eligible for any tax credits.

 Q2.
 What am I supposed to do with the Form 1098-T?

 A2.
 Keep it for your records.
 Since the University sends your Form 1098-T information to the IRS, there is no need to attach a copy of the form to your tax return.
 The information contained in the Form 1098-T will help you determine if you may claim the American Opportunity or the Lifetime Learning education tax credits.

 Q3.
 How can I Opt Out of a paper 1098T Form?

 A3.
 For more detailed instructions select the link here How to Opt Out of a Paper Form 1098T.

 Q4.
 How do I receive a copy of Form-1098T?

 A4.
-Hofstra University will mail a copy of your Form 1098-T by January 31st if you had applicable tuition and related expenses or other reportable transactions in the previous calendar year.
+A copy of your Form 1098-T will be available on the Hofstra portal by January 31st if you had applicable tuition and related expenses or other reportable transactions in the previous calendar year.
 You can also print a copy through the Hofstra Portal at my.Hofstra.edu.
-Simply log on to the Hofstra Online Information System through the Hofstra Portal, select the Hofstra Online link, then Student Accounts under Student Services, then choose Tax Notification.
+Simply log on to the portal and view your electronic form in the Payment Center.
+Hofstra Online Information System through the Hofstra Portal, select the Hofstra Online link, To view forms for tax years prior to 2015 log onto the portal, then under Student Services go to Student Accounts, then choose Tax Notification.
 For more detailed instructions select the link here How to Access Tax Information (1098-T).